How to choose the Colombian cities you want to visit?

 The second most important mountain is Guadalupe, which features a 15-meter-tall statue of the Virgin of the Immaculate Conception.
 Monserrate and Guadalupe are 3,152 and 3,300 masl tall, respectively.

-You can explore La Candelaria neighborhood and check out colonial houses, colorful graffiti, and famous museums (such as the gold museum, the largest of its kind in the world).
+You can explore the La Candelaria neighborhood and check out colonial houses, colorful graffiti, and famous museums (such as the Gold Museum, the largest of its kind in the world).
 Also, you can experience great restaurants in the Zona G, party in the trendy clubs of Zona T (north of the city), and plan a day trip to the paramos of Chingaza or Sumapaz.
 A visit to the Salt Cathedral in Zipaquira is another option.

 How many days in Bogota

-You need to stay for 2 days if you only want to see La Candelaria.
-But if you’re going to see more places, a week of stay is a good time.
+If you only want to see La Candelaria, you need to stay for two days.
+But if you’re going to plan several day trips, a week is a good time.

 15# Medellín, the city of the eternal spring

-Medellin is the economic center (textile industry) and capital of the Antioquia Department, founded in 1616, and it’s the second-largest city in Colombia.
-It’s known for its weather and pleasant temperatures of about 26 Celius, 59 % humidity, and an altitude of 1,595 masl, making it a great place to live.
-The metropolitan area holds 2.5 million inhabitants.
+Medellin is the economic center (textile industry) and capital of the Antioquia Department.
+Founded in 1616, it’s the second-largest city in Colombia.
+It’s known for its weather, which is pleasant at about 26 Celius, with 59% humidity and an altitude of 1,595 masl.
+The metropolitan area has 2.5 million inhabitants.

 Medellín is the only city in Colombia with a metro.
 This is complemented by Metrocable, hanging cable cars that go to neighborhoods on the hills, such as Comuna 13.

-Due to its beautiful weather, it has been nicknamed the ‘city of eternal spring”.
-It hosts the famous annual Feria de las Flores (flower fair), which takes place in early August.
+Due to its beautiful weather, it has been nicknamed the “city of eternal spring.”
+In early August, it hosts the famous annual Feria de las Flores (flower fair).

 Many foreign visitors choose to live in the neighborhood of hilly El Poblado or the flat area of Laureles.